vvseva/page/content/posts/long-form-post-vk.md

 # Skills

 Tons of big data instruments: starting with a ClickHouse and Hadoop with pySpark and following up with AirFlow (DAGs !)
 Kafka, Azkaban and Zeppelin.
-Extracting and processing files that were larger then my laptop hard drive was a challenge, but elegant sampling saved the day.
+Extracting and processing larger files than my laptop hard drive was a challenge, but elegant sampling saved the day.

 # Personal thoughts

-Industry might be challenging and the majority of co-workers are not keening to teach you something.
-And that is completely understandable, but mildly infuriating.
+The industry might be challenging, and the majority of co-workers are not keen to teach you something.
+And that is entirely understandable but mildly infuriating.

-I understood that getting bogged down in a routine is not always a bad thing, but that is not something that I want to to now.
+I understood that getting bogged down in a routine is not always bad, but that is not what I want to do now.